cody-little/GenderWageRegression/README.md

 data$industry[data$industry==14] <- 0
 ```

 Once all of the variables were cleaned I looked at some exploratory analysis through tables, charts, and a correlation plot to better understand the data set.
 I then subsetted the dataset by male and female to better understand the descriptives related to the research question.
+After further exploration I moved on to the statistical analysis for the project.

+### Base Model Creation and Assumption Corrections

+The base model for this analysis is a multivariate linear regression.
+The goal is to understand the interaction effect of being male and working in the high paying industries I cleaned up in the first phase of the analysis.
+Below is the actual equation mapped out that I used.

+γ(weeklyearnings)= β_0+β_1 (Sex/Gender  is male)+ β_2 (Industry)+ β_3 (Degree)+ β_4 (Age)+  ε

+This first model does not contain the interaction effect but I wanted to ensure that it met the assumptions need to create the best linear unbiased estimates.
+These assumptions include normality of residuls, homoscedasicty, and linearity.
+By correcting any assumptions we get a better understanding of the relationships between each variable and create a more robust analysis.

+*Linearity

+To check linearity I plotted the continuous variables to the weekly earning variable of interest using a scatter plot and a loess line.
+The age variable had a hard curved line, as expected when looking at wages.
+Early career professionals earn less, recieve raises over time.
+To correct the heavy parabolic curve I squared the variable and included this squared term in the assumption corrected model.
+Below is an image depicting the before and after plots.